codetierlist/codetierlist/README.md

 After running the docker containers, go to http://localhost:3555/ to visit the site.

+#### 🚢 Dev containers

+Dev containers are available for use with [Visual Studio Code](https://code.visualstudio.com/) or the [JetBrains](https://www.jetbrains.com/) suite of IDEs.
+These containers are pre-configured with the necessary tools to run Codetierlist locally for development of the frontend or backend.

 ### 🚀 Production Deployment

-Production is handled via GitHub Actions CI/CD.

-#### Running Locally

-To start the run the containers needed to run Codetierlist, run the following command in the root directory of the project:
+To start the run the containers needed to run Codetierlist, clone the repository onto the machine you want to run Codetierlist on.

+Then, run the following command in the root directory of the project:

 ```bash
 make docker_up  # starts core services